 Nobel Prize Laureates

-Beginning his economic career because the subject was quick and easy, Ragnar Frisch gradually developed a passion for the field that led to a Nobel Prize in Economics in 1969 for groundbreaking research and innovative economic thinking.
+Beginning his economic career because the subject was quick and easy, Ragnar Frisch gradually developed a passion for the field that led to a prize in Economic Science in 1969 for groundbreaking research and innovative economic thinking.

 One of the University of Oslo’s most lauded professors, Odd Hassel was awarded the Nobel Prize in chemistry in 1969 for his study of organic compounds.